 The contaminated blood scandal

 Many people who did not have a bleeding disorder were infected with hepatitis C as a result of blood transfusions during that period.
 A large number were unaware of their infection for many years before diagnosis.
-It is estimated that as many as 25,000 people may have been infected as a result of the contaminated blood scandal.
+It is not known how many were infected.

 Living with a bleeding disorder